Jourdan Delacruz: Career

-In 2020, she won the gold medal in the women's 49 kg event at the Roma 2020 World Cup in Rome, Italy.
+In 2020, Delacruz won the gold medal in the women's 49 kg event at the Roma 2020 World Cup in Rome, Italy.
 She also won the gold medals in both the 49 kg Snatch and 49 kg Clean & Jerk events.
-In 2021, she won the gold medal in the women's 49 kg event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
+In 2021, Delacruz won the gold medal in the women's 49 kg event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
 She also won the gold medal in the Snatch and Clean & Jerk events.

-She represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
+Delacruz represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 49 kg event where she did not rank after failing to register a result in the Clean & Jerk.

-She won the silver medal in her event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
+Delacruz won the silver medal in her event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She also won the gold medal in the Clean & Jerk event in this competition.
 She finished in 7th place in the women's 49 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.

+Delacruz won the gold medal in her event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+She also won the gold medal in the Snatch and Clean & Jerk events.
+Delacruz won the bronze medal in the women's 49 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
+She also won the bronze medal in the Clean & Jerk in this event.

+Delacruz again represented the United States at the 2024 Summer Olympics in Paris, France.
+She lifted 84 kg in Snatch and 111 kg in Clean & Jerk setting 195 kg in total and placing fifth in her second Olympic Games.

+Personal life

+Delacruz graduated from the University of Northern Colorado with a degree in Dietetics in December 2023.